Sharifur/hexcoupon-lite/Readme.txt

 == Changelog ==
 == 1.1.7 ==
 Added a brand new feature 'Loyalty Points'.
-Fixed QR code issue on existing published coupon.
+Fixed QR Code Image issue on existing published coupon.

 == 1.1.6 ==
 Added new feature "store credit" for both block pattern and legacy pattern